Share The Love With Dividend Challengers: Challengers Offer Higher Growth And Return Potential Compared To CCC Peers

 We further investigate any trends by splitting the Dividend CCC stocks into subcategories.
 This analysis introduces an Advanced, Intermediate, and Novice subcategory for each CCC parent category.
 The idea is to discretize the categories to one level deeper of detail, in terms of dividend history pedigree, to see if any additional trends or insights come to light.
 The table and pie chart below show how the set of 725 Dividend CCC companies are segmented based on their dividend-paying consistency history.
 Companies in the "Advanced Champions" category have maintained and increased their dividend by 46 years or more.
 On the other end of the spectrum, "Novice Challengers" have maintained or increased their dividend between five and seven years.
 The pie chart below shows how the super set of Dividend CCC stocks are broken out by category.
 As intuition might suggest, we see that Champions make up less of the pie slice relative to Challengers.
 There just aren't as many companies that have reached the prestigious Champions status, as there are challengers.
 There are a lot to analyze and choose from!

-Figure 1: Number of Stocks by Dividend-Paying Pedigree (Detailed Pedigree) Visualization Source: Wayman Brit, with data on Seeking Alpha and the Dividend Investing Resource Center website
+Figure 1: Number of Stocks by Dividend-Paying Pedigree (Detailed Pedigree) Visualization Source: Britton Bush, with source data from Seeking Alpha and the Dividend Investing Resource Center website

 Historical Dividend Growth Rate by Dividend-Paying Pedigree